Laerdal/Xamarin.AzureCommunicationCalling/Readme.md

 # Azure Communication Calling Sample Xamarin Forms
 These library are native to each platform, you need to make a common abstraction on top yourself if you want to use them in a forms project.
-See the TestApp for a simple example.
+See the TestSample for a simple example.

 All the necessary documentation is intended for the native environment (java/swift), so it may be necessary to investigate unexpected behaviors or crashes in the native environment to confirm if the problem is here or in the native platform sdk itself.